 Coverage by Bhat Dittakavi of Variance.AI on “Local to Global” by Dr. Srikanth Sundararajan at T-HUB on 25th Jan 2018.

 Successful entrepreneurs are happy to share their learnings with the budding entrepreneurs.
 Some invest in them and some take time out to mentor.
-However it is extremely rare to find a serial technology entrepreneur turned VC partner give on-demand quality time at scale to Startups and academic institutions.
-Dr. Srikanth Sundararajan is such a rare gem of net giver.
+However, it is extremely rare to find a serial technology entrepreneur turned VC partner to give on-demand quality time at scale to Startups and academic institutions.
+Dr. Srikanth Sundararajan is such a rare gem of a net giver.

 When we contacted him earlier this morning to invite him for a session in February, he readily offered to come today itself.
-He is very pro-active in accommodating his schedules to support for the cause of Startups anytime.
+He is very proactive in accommodating his schedules to support the cause of Startups anytime.

-Dr. Srikanth started as a researcher at HP and Informix in USA.
-Then he founded, scaled and successfully exited Pretzel Logic.
-Later he worked as CTO at HCL, CTO at Cognizant and COO at Persistent.
+Dr. Srikanth started as a researcher at HP and Informix in the USA.
+Then he founded, scaled, and successfully exited Pretzel Logic.
+Later he worked as CTO at HCL, CTO at Cognizant, and COO at Persistent.
 He worked as a venture partner at Helion and is currently a partner with Venturest.
 He is also a visiting professor at IIT Bhubaneswar.

 Dr. Srikanth Sundararajan